jeffenhuang/Polycrystalline-FCC-and-Dislocation-Modelling/README.md

 	nz = the integer number of cells in the z direction of this region

-2 Dislocation
+2 Dislocation recognition

 The dislocation class is an object oriented model as a result of the dislocation recognition algorithm.
 This class will be instanced once a dislocation in MD model is recognised and will be updated if the dislocation has any changes in the current step.

+Dislocation file:
+dislocation.h
+dislocation.cpp

+3 Dislocation pair force

 The pair of dislocation is used to calculate the dislocation potential based on the dislocation recognition method.

 There are two files:

-pair\_dislocation.h
-pair\_dislocation.cpp
+pair_dislocation.h
+pair_dislocation.cpp

-3 Compute command
+4 Compute command

 The compute command in LAMMPS has been revised with a new style 'dislocation'.
 The usage of this command in LAMMPS is: